Reddy Shanthi: Political career

 Reddy Shanthi contested the 2014 Indian general election from Srikakulam constituency on behalf of YSRCP.
 She lost to her opponent, Ram Mohan Naidu Kinjarapu of Telugu Desam Party (TDP), by a margin of 1,27,572 votes with 4,28,591 votes polled for her.

 She later contested the 2019 Andhra Pradesh Legislative Assembly election from Pathapatnam constituency on behalf of YSRCP and won as the MLA with a majority of 15,551 votes over her nearest opponent and the incumbent MLA, Kalamata Venkata Ramana of TDP, with 76,941 votes polled for her.

 Personal life

-Reddy Shanthi hails from Srikakulam, Andhra Pradesh.
+Reddy Shanthi hails from Palakonda, Parvathipuram Manyam district, (erstwhile Srikakulam district) Andhra Pradesh.
 Her father, Palavalasa Rajashekaram, was a former member of Rajya Sabha, while her grandparents Palavalasa Sangam Naidu and Rukminamma were former MLAs of Andhra Pradesh.
 She married Reddy Nagabhushana Rao, who is an Indian Forest Service officer.
 Their daughter, Veditha Reddy, is an IAS officer.